 Mrs Richards called me to her desk at the end of one of these falling-asleep-in-class days.
 She handed me a letter with my parents’ names hand-written on the envelope in cursive.
 ‘Please hand that straight to your parents’ she said.
 My heart started thrumming with fear.
 I took the letter home but did not give it to my parents.
 I took it home and hid it in the space between my bed and the bedroom wall.
 I just wanted to disappear and this letter would not help.

 The letter was half a page long.
-It informed my parents that I was showing signs of concerning behavior.
+It informed my parents that I was showing signs of concerning behaviour.
 It told them about my sleeping in class and lack of social interaction.

 We lived on a dairy farm an hour’s drive away from the nearest town and my parents’ time was taken up with the hard work they did in addition to raising five children.
 When my teacher rang my mother to follow up about the letter she must have advised my mother that I needed to have something to look forward to, something to distract me and keep me occupied outside of my immediate environment.
 I should have been given a musical instrument.
 I could have been really good at guitar or the clarinet by age 16.
 You don’t need a perfectly straight spine to play a musical instrument.